Botox Vs. Dysport: What’s The Difference?

 Depending on your treatment, the amount of neuromodulator needed will also differ.
 Dysport injections come in smaller units.
-One unit of Botox is equal to 2 units of Dysport.
+One unit of Botox is equal to three units of Dysport.
 This does not mean you’ll pay double for Botox.
-Both drugs are similarly priced, as one unit of Dysport costs about half of a unit of Botox.
+Both drugs are similarly priced, as one unit of Dysport costs about 1/3 of a unit of Botox.
 The amount you’ll need depends primarily on your specific cosmetic concern.

 Is One Safer Than The Other?